Fighters

 Carrier Fighters

-In addition to the other qualities desirable in a fighter, a carrier fighter had to have a low enough landing speed to operate off a short flight deck, enough resistance to corrosion to endure salt air, and a sturdy undercarriage for hard landings on flight decks.
+In addition to the other qualities desirable in a fighter, a carrier fighter had to have a low enough landing speed to operate off a short flight deck, enough resistance to corrosion to endure salt air, and a sturdy undercarriage for hard landings.
 These additional constraints were severe enough that most naval fighters were inferior to the best contemporary land-based fighters, the Zero being a notable exception.
 The Hellcat was very successful in the naval fighter role but was slightly inferior in performance to its best land-based contemporaries.
 The Corsair was originally designed as a naval fighter but had outstanding performance.
-However, its forward visibility was so poor that it was relegated to the Marines for operation from land bases.
+However, its forward visibility was so poor that it was initially relegated to the Marines for operation from land bases.
 British naval pilots subsequently mastered the art of landing the Corsair on a flight deck using a curved approach path, and Marine squadrons flew the Corsair off carriers in the final months of the war.

 Japanese fighters